lvhkhanh/SQL/README.md

 - [ ] inner join then left join
 - [ ] where move to first inner join
 - [ ] where in
+- [ ] ROWNUM starts from 1; put it in the most outer clause
 ## Paths
 ### https://www.codecademy.com/paths/analyze-data-with-sql/tracks/analyze-data-sql-get-started-with-sql/modules/what-is-sql/lessons/why-sql-ii/exercises/sql-queries
 ## Courses